BizTecBritain/Flask-Music-Player/README.md

 ## About The Project

-I do a lot of random stuff and this is an example og one of them
+I do a lot of random stuff and this is an example of one of them

 ### Built With

 * Python version: 3.x
-* Flask version:
+* Flask version: 1.1.2 (Tested)